olivettiscuoladigitale/epub3-creator/README.md

 ## Make epub great again -> epub.properties
-You can create epub with more options and pass to the class some property. takea look in te example "quick and dirty" at line 2: `epubCreator.properties.title = "Alfabook book title"; //set title property
+You can create epub with more options and configure it with properties object.
+Take a look in te example "quick and dirty" at line 2:

-`
+	epubCreator.properties.title = "Alfabook book title"; //set title property

-Epubcreator expos a public `properties object` that you can set:
+Epubcreator expose a public `properties object` that you can set:

-this is the default settings:
+This is the default settings for properties object:

 			{
 		            uuid: "github.com/bbottema/js-epub-maker::it-came-from::example-using-idpf-wasteland",